Introducing Conductor Cloud →

 What Conductor handles around the agent

-Claude Code and Codex write code.
+Claude Code, Codex, and Cursor write code.
 Conductor handles the workspace around that code: branches, local config, commands, review, and cleanup.

 Workspace isolation